 “The large amount of variability in product complexity and comprehensiveness from one enterprise vendor is an important limitation on the potential for using TCO in multi-vendor analysis.”

 Explicit and Implicit TCO

-However, this type of calculation will be performed either implicitly or explicitly (with an actual TCO); therefore, it is difficult to see how the approach of not performing the analysis is better than performing a TCO, especially considering what is at stake.
+However, this type of calculation will be performed either implicitly or explicitly (with an actual TCO); therefore, it is difficult to see how not performing the analysis is better than performing a TCO, especially considering what is at stake.
 In fact, merely performing the analysis—imperfect as it may be—puts a company in a more analytical frame of mind during their selection process.

 Rethinking TCO also made the following argument against TCO.

 “…different companies within the same industry may have significantly different business processes expressed in the same software product, or may have extensively customized a standard software package in order to gain some degree of competitive advantage.
 Indeed, this variability in use often represents a key strategic value for the enterprise software package: by using a standard software product in a nonstandard or customized fashion, many customers hope to gain competitive advantage over other companies in their industries that may be using the same or similar software.”

 That is all true.
 However, this is where the implementation experience of individuals performing the TCO comes into play.
 If they are sufficiently experienced, they can increase or decrease a particular item’s cost through their knowledge of how much customization can be expected on the project.
 Furthermore, a noncustomized TCO value probably would not make a lot of sense.
 It appears that this is an argument against non-customized TCO calculations.